🔥 BitDegree partnered with Ogvio - a free international money transfer service! Sign up now & grab Rewards! 🎁

 Ranks #1 out of 7 Money Transfer Services

-Ogvio is not yet launched, but it’s got all the best features to solve how to send money to Nigeria.
+Ogvio has all the best features to solve how to send money to Nigeria easily, without any hidden fees.
 It offers no-freeze, quick money transfers with little to no costs.
 So if you’re sending funds to family or paying someone for services, Ogvio makes transfers fast and affordable.

 You can use Ogvio in 160+ countries with 40+ currencies.
-So you’re covered if, let’s say, you’re trying to find out how to send money to Nigeria from USA or somewhere else.
+So you’re covered if, let’s say, you’re trying to find out how to send money to Nigeria from the UK, Italy or somewhere else.

 Ogvio logo